-Another approach to mobile management is to give access to the corporate workspace by presenting a virtualized remote desktop or Windows application to mobile devices using desktop virtualization products such as Citrix XenApp and XenDesktop or VMware Horizon View.
-The advantage of these products is that the data is never directly accessed from or left on the device itself, so it should be more secure.
+Another approach to mobile management is a corporate workspace accessed via a virtualized remote desktop or Windows application.
+Desktop virtualization products, such as Citrix Virtual Apps and Desktops or VMware Horizon, work on mobile devices.
+With these products, the data is never directly accessed from, or left on, the device itself.
+Desktop virtualization's appeal is this security.

-MIM emerges for information and user policy
+MIM for information and user policy

 Mobile information management manages information and how mobile devices use it.
 Information, in the form of data, can be almost anything: email, documents, photos or video.
 Organizations that fall under local, federal and international regulations have much to worry about if that data is breached or leaked.